 - Created on the 13 February, 2017.

-Interferon-gamma (IFN-gamma or IFN-γ) which is also called Type II interferon is an inflammatory cytokine that is a homodimeric glycoprotein which contains approx. 21-24 kD subunits.
+Interferon-gamma (IFN-γ or IFN-gamma) which is also called Type II interferon is an inflammatory cytokine that is a homodimeric glycoprotein which contains approx. 21-24 kD subunits.
 IFN-gamma has been implicated for the development of fibrosis into inflamed tissues, where its production in under a genetic control that is responsible for influencing the development of fibrosis in lung allografts.

 Natural killer (NK) cells and CD8 cytotoxic T cells are also able to produce IFN-γ which is essential in controlling microbial pathogens.
 This supports the argument that IFN-gamma plays a crucial role in host defence against many infections, where IFN-γ is able to activate both human macrophage oxidative metabolism as well as antimicrobial activity.
 There is also evidence that it possess antiviral activity during its immune-regulatory functions and control of neointima proliferation.
 The role of IFN-gamma as a disease marker has been investigated in many different pathological situations which include: infections, transplant rejection, autoimmune diseases, allergy and diabetes.

-The minimum sensitivity detection limit of interferon-gamma (IFN-gamma, IFN-γ) using this human IFN-gamma ELISA kit was approximately 0.99 pg/ml.
-The dynamic assay range for this kit is 1.6 – 100 pg/ml.
+The minimum sensitivity detection limit of interferon-gamma (IFN-g, IFN-γ) using current human IFN-gamma ELISA kit was approximately 0.03 IU/ml.
+The dynamic range for this assay is 1.0 – 30 IU/ml.

 - Interferon-gamma: a historical perspective.
 Cytokine Growth Factor Rev. (2009) 20 (2): 97-113.
 Review.
 Billiau A. and Matthys P.